 There are several lessons from this web of construction intrigue.

-For everyone: It takes 6 years to sort out the respective liability of just four potential defendants.
+For everyone: It can take 6 years to sort out the respective liability of just four potential defendants.
 Settle where you can.

 For contractors: Ensure your work complies with all legislation and regulations, and use reasonable skill and care.